 Enterprise agentic AI governance in 2026 fails at the operational layer even when it passes at the compliance layer.
 Boards receive EU-AI-Act-mapped compliance decks while the agentic deployments actually shipping out of IT ops have no measurable overlap with that deck.
 Durability requires six instrumented dimensions scored 0–100 (GAUGE framework) with a 90-day setup cadence and a 12-month trajectory target — not a compliance matrix.

-Based on April 2026 corpus review of published governance-framework deployments + post-cutover analysis of the 88% failure rate (Stanford DEL ACA-2026-003), the 28% I&O pay-off rate (Gartner ANA-2026-002), and the 40% projected cancellation rate (Gartner ANA-2026-001).
+Note hygiene 10 Jun 2026: this note previously cited 'the 88% failure rate (Stanford DEL ACA-2026-003)' as a supporting analysis input; that figure failed primary-source verification and ACA-2026-003 is retracted (see AM-029 correction, 10 Jun 2026).
+The claim text never rested on it.
+Remaining verified analysis inputs: April 2026 corpus review of published governance-framework deployments, the 28% I&O pay-off rate (Gartner ANA-2026-002), the 40% projected cancellation rate (Gartner ANA-2026-001), and IDC's pilot-graduation finding (roughly 88% of AI proof-of-concepts never reach production; via CIO.com, Mar 2025 — a pilot-graduation metric, not an ROI distribution).
 60-day review cadence with explicit watches on (a) cross-enterprise studies testing dimensional scoring's predictive power, (b) analyst firms adopting similar instrumented-dimension models, (c) regulatory frameworks evolving to score deployment quality vs only classify risk tier.

 The card auto-updates when the claim's status, last-reviewed date, or correction log changes.
 Embedders never need to refresh — the card is rendered live from the canonical record.